-attention can be given.
+\ amount of teaching activities to which particular attention can be given.

-5. AIMS OF MICROTEACHING

-Because microteaching ought to form an integral part of the teacher preparation program, there necessarily are connections among the aims of teacher education, the aims of school practice and the aims of microteaching.
+5. AIMS OF MICROTEACHI Because microteaching ought to form an integral part of a teacher preparation program, there necessarily are connections among the aims of teacher education, the aims of school practice and the aims of microteaching.

-Louw (1981: 5) emphasizes that teacher education involves preparation for a practice that should be planned around designing a total teaching practice.
-This total teaching practice requires, e.g., the mastery of a number of teaching skills.
+Louw (1981: 5) emphasizes that teacher education involves preparation for a practice which should be planned around designing a total teaching practice.
+This total teaching practice requires, e.g., the mastery of some teaching skills.
 The ideal way to really master a teaching skill is to execute it in practice under controlled circumstances.
 Mere insight and knowledge of a teaching skill do not automatically guarantee its mastery.
-It is precisely microteaching that serves practicing and mastering teaching skills.
+It is precisely microteaching which serves practicing and mastering teaching skills.